srheiser/deep-prototype/README.md

 `docker-compose run web python manage.py createsuperuser`

+## Modifying your Django project and restarting the server:

-After changing django code, you may need to restart the server to test your changes.
+After changing Django code, you may need to restart the server to test your changes.
 To do so, use this command:

 `docker-compose restart`